vcque/lost-signal/README.md

 # Road to demo

-- [ ] Dev mode: have a watcher restart either the server or client on code change
 - [ ] Maps: have at least 10 maps, rotate between them
+- [ ] Antenna tiles: another way to restore signal without acting as spawns
 - [ ] Big win: to win, you must complete the 10 maps.
 Respawning take you back one map
-- [ ] Leaderboard: show (and persist ?) users who have won the game
+- [ ] Leaderboard: show (and persist ?) players who have won the game
 - [ ] Help: have a help section to explain the goal and controls
 - [ ] Rice: make it somewhat less ugly
 - [ ] Desyncs: handle discrepancies when data returned from server does not match the cache (mostly terrain data)